ilanco/template-wp-vue-webpack/README.md

 ```bash
 $ npm run dev
 ```
+if you get a node-scss error run `npm rebuild node-sass`

 The assets will be available from your chosen url at port 3000.
 The scheme is https, and the certificate needs to be added to the list of exceptions.